 Raise your hand if you’ve ever been personally victimized by something (or someone) you love.
 Sushi, tequila, that amazing pair of heels… Why is it that some of the best things in life can yield the most unpleasant of consequences?
 For the most part, we’ve learned our lesson (though every blue moon we will sacrifice comfort for a well-earned blister) and do our best to steer clear of the things our bodies oh so lovingly reject.
 But what about something as innocent (and beloved) as makeup?
 After all, we know we’re playing with fire as we reach for the chopsticks at a new sushi bar or order an extra-strong cocktail after a certain kind of week, but lipstick, eye shadow, and foundation?
 Frankly, these are things we never thought would threaten our health.
 However, depending on the source, they most definitely can.
 Enter the beauty black market.

-What was once coined “the gray market” of the beauty industry has now become a full-fledged business worth—wait for it—a half trillion dollars worldwide.
+What was once a minor problem in the beauty industry has now become a full-fledged business worth—wait for it—a half trillion dollars worldwide.
 Even scarier?
 As consumers, we’re lending a helping hand.
 To get a better understanding of the beauty black market (aka the business of counterfeit makeup), we researched and talked to popular online marketplaces like Amazon and even interviewed the head of one (hotly duped) company’s counterfeit program to get his take on the topic.
 In short, there are a lot of dirty details.
 Keep scrolling for everything you never knew about the beauty black market.

 Eye infections, arsenic, heavy metals, bacteria, rashes, psoriasis, and acne.
 While we wish we were describing the plotline of an especially juicy episode of Grey’s Anatomy, we’re actually talking about the negative side effects of makeup—counterfeit makeup, to be exact.
 And according to findings from the FBI, that’s just the tip of the iceberg.
 What was once reserved for the admittedly suspect likes of tabletop market places and knockoff designer handbags and shoes, the counterfeiting industry has morphed into an entirely different beast—one that thrives on society’s fascination with beauty and our lust for online shopping.
 Then, take into account the NPD’s report that the business of beauty is one of the few industries to hit (and increase) its financial stride despite nationwide debts and financial downturns.
 Well, that’s the brew for a perfect storm.